 - 802.1x requires a Supplicant, Authenticator, and Authentication server (AAA / RADIUS)

-- Certificates required on both the server and wireless device (Supplicant)
+- Certificates are needed on both the server and wireless device (Supplicant)

 - Provides mutual authentication